pichim/PM2_PES_Board_Example/docs/markdown/ir_sensor.md

 <details Closed>
 <summary><b>How does it work?</b></summary>

 >Very briefly infrared sensors work on the principle of reflected light waves.
 Infrared light reflected from objects or sent from an infrared remote or beacon.
-Infrared sensors are also used to measure distance or proximity.
-The reflected light is detected and then an estimate of distance is calculated between sensor and object.
+Infrared sensors can be used to measure distance or proximity.
+The reflected light is detected and then an estimate of the distance between the sensor and the object is calculated.
 The following is a pictorial representation of the principle of operation:
 ><center><img src="../images/how-infrared-sensors-work.png" alt="how_IR_works" width="400" /></center>
 ><center> <i>Principle of operation</i> </center>
 >